-For more than a year and a half!
+For more than three years!
 Senseo customers have been having a big problem finding coffee pods.
 Despite promises, store shelves are still Senseo pods-free.
 And, according to Senseo, they have no idea when will this problem be solved.

 What to do?!
-At this moment, there are just two options: you can get Senseo pods online or find good (and cheap) replacement.
+At this moment, you have two options: you can get Senseo pods online or find good (and cheap) replacement.

 Update 11/05/13 : Senseo medium and dark roast are finally available at few select Walmart stores.
 Price $5.48 per 18ct bag.
 That’s $54.80 for 108 pods which is still crazy expensive.